Engee documentation

 Dependencies

-To use this port, set Initial condition source to external.
+To use this port, set the parameters to Initial condition source value external.

 scalar | vector | matrix

-Resetting the block state to the set initial state by external signal.
-See section [Сброс состояния].
+Resets the state of the unit to the preset initial state by an external signal.
+Refer to Reset Status.

 Dependencies

-To use this port, select the External Reset checkbox.
+To use this port, set a value for the parameters External reset.

 Parameters